IELTS Academic Reading # 136 - In search of the holy grail

 Once before in this -century, the relentless -curiosity of scientific researchers brought to light forces of nature in the power of the atom, the mastery of which has shaped the destiny of nations and overshadowed all our lives.
 The Human Genome Project holds the promise that, ultimately, we may be able to alter our genetic inheritance if we so choose.
 But there is the central moral problem: how can we ensure that when we choose, we choose correctly?
 That such a potential a promise and not a threat We need only look at the past to understand the danger.

-2 Eugenics improving the qualities of the human race; especially the careful selection of parents.
+2 Eugenics: The science of improving the qualities of the human race, especially the careful selection of parents.

 Complete the sentences below (Questions 27-32) with words taken from Reading Passage 136.